Sjhunt93/IAP-2019-2020/Tutorials/Part 2/15 - Bitwise Manipulation.md

-# Practical 15 – Bitwise manipulation
+# Tutorial 15 – Bitwise manipulation

 In this practical we will learn about bitwise manipulation - a powerful feature of the C ++ language that enables variables to be accessed and modified at the bit level.
 On successful completion of this practical you will understand: